sebastianchristopher/Java8OCANotes/README.md

 	}
 }
 ```
-* an abstract becomes useful when it is extended by a concrete subclass
+* an abstract class becomes useful when it is extended by a concrete subclass
 * a concrete class is the first non-abstract class to extend an abstract class
 * a concrete class must implement all the abstract methods it inherits
 > Abstract classes can be extended by other abstract classes.
 They don't have to implement its methods, but if they do they are passed to any class that extends it as concrete methods.
 Any inherited abstract methods not implemented, and any new abstract methods defined in the class, are passed to subclasses that extend it.